Robert-Kurczak/CA-Liquid/README.md

 # CA-Liquid
-Rather simple liquid simulator using cellular automaton model, rendered using PixelGameEngine.
+Rather simple liquid simulator using cellular automaton model.
+Everything is rendered using PixelGameEngine.
 This project helped me improve in writing C++ code and develop more understanding in cellular automata algorithms.

 ## Table of Contents